matloff/fastBigStat/README.md

       we will not pursue here, but it won't matter, as we are primarily interested in large-n settings.)

+# "Exact" vs. Approximate Statistical Inference: Historical perspective

+* Say we have scalars W<sub>i</sub> as above, with E(W<sub>i</sub>) &mu;
+  and Var(W<sub>i</sub> = &sigma;<sup>2</sup>.
+The latter two are
+  population values, and we wish to estimate &mu; in particular.

+* When statistical inference methodology -- confidence intervals (CIs) and hypothesis tests -- was being developed, they had no computers, so they just made the assumption that the sampled quantity, W above, has a normal distribution, to simplify things.

+* The pioneers of statistics didn't have asymptotic theory available either, so the methodology they developed is called "exact"; the probabilities etc. are exactly correct (if the assumption of normal W<sub>i</sub> holds).

+* The notion of the normal distribution goes back to the 18th and 19th centuries, especially due to the Central Limit Theorem.

+* One might say that the normal family was there in Nature, waiting to be discovered.

+* But related distribution familes, notably chi-squared and the F-distribution are "man-made," in the following sense.

+* With some clever math, they found that certain quantities of interest had the same distribution as that of the sum of k squares of N(0,1) variables.
+They thus decided to give this distribution family a name, *chi-squared*, thus inventing a new distribution family.
+(And they laboriously tabulated this family's cdf by hand, just as they had for the normal.)

+* With some more clever math, they found that a certain quantity had the distribution of a N(0,1) random variable divided by an independent chi-squared random variable.
+So they invented a new distribution family accordingly, the Student-t distribution.
+For similar reasons, they invented the F-distribution family.

+* This gives us the test taught in all elementary statistics courses: To test the hypothesis H<sub>0</sub>: &mu; = c, form the expression T = (W<sub>bar</sub> - c) / (s/n<sup>0.5</sup>) (where s is as above, but with an n-1 divisor).
+This has a Student-t distribution with n-1 degrees of freedom, whose probabilities can then be used to form cutoff levels for the test.

+* For n = 50, for instance, the lower and upper 2.5% cutoffs are -2.01
+  and 2.01.
+So, we reject H<sub>0</sub> if (W<sub>bar</sub> - c) /
+  (s/n<sup>0.5</sup>) is outside these bounds.

+* This is called "exact" inference, since the probabilities are exact, if the W<sub>i</sub> are normal.

+* Later other distribution families were developed, such as the exponential and gamma, and thus exact methods were developed for them as well.
+This led to development of a general method known as *maximum likelihood estimation* (MLE).

+* Yet, people soon realized that in the expression T above, W<sub>bar</sub> is approximately normal by the Central Limit Theorem.
+  Moreover, the quantity s is approximately &sigma;.
+So T is approximately N(0,1) distributed, even if W is not normal.

+* In other words, one can compare T to the standard normal distribution, and thus achieve approximately correct inference, even if the sample distribution was not normal.
+Hence the practice of approximate inference.
+This lead to a branch of mathematical statistics, known as large sample theory.
+Even MLEs are approximately normal (though the context here is a little different; we are still assuming an exact distribution for their sampled population).

+* Even though we have computers today, and large-sample theory -- and even though no random variable in the real world has an exact normal distribution -- *many analysts today still favor "exact" statistical methods*.
+They note that there is always the question of "How large is 'large'?" in large-sample theory.

 # The Multivariate Normal Distribution Family

 * Consider a random vector X = (X<sub>1</sub>,...,X<sub>p</sub>)'.
 The mean